dwayn/aws-management-suite/README.md

 This is intended to be dropped into a cron on a single host every hour with no arguments. <br>
 If a `schedule_id` is provided then the snapshot for the schedule points to will be created immediately regardless of whether it is scheduled (with a best effort to apply the retention rules so the snapshot will eventually be cleaned up).
 Take note that if a valid expiry time can be calculated the snapshot will be automatically purged per the rules of the schedule.
-If you want a snapshot that will not expire use `ams snapshot create` to create a snapshot
+If you want a snapshot that will not expire use `ams snapshot create` to create a snapshot.

 ----

 ## Internals
 #### `ams internals database install`
-This will install the database table for an initial install of AMS
+This will install the database table for an initial install of AMS.

 ----

-#### `ams internals database install`
+#### `ams internals database upgrade`
-This should be run every time that the software is updated to ensure that database schema matches the application's expectation
+This should be run every time that the software is updated to ensure that database schema matches the application's expectation.

 ----